sang004/PersonalAudioEliza/README.md

 It takes your sentence and reflects it into a question through string substitution and pattern matching.
 Transforming "Tell me what you think about me" into "You want me to tell you what I think about you?" creating a simple illusion of understanding.

 This project brings speech (Bing Speech) to Eliza through the high accessibility of Skype similar to ‘AudioEliza’<hyperlink>, but with a twist.
-Customized Audio Eliza has a mode to record an individual’s voice as a profile and use that profile to talk back.
+Personal Audio Eliza has a mode to record an individual’s voice as a profile and use that profile to talk back.

 To start chat, click on our live link to add the bot to your Skype contacts:
 [![Add the bot](https://user-images.githubusercontent.com/8290469/28764707-816c05dc-75f9-11e7-83b0-a37abae0cf49.jpg)](https://join.skype.com/bot/b0179619-fe22-4cbf-a5a9-c927d06b30bc)

-__Step 1__: call it
+__Step 1__: Call it
 __Step 2__: Choose either call / record on the rich card
 __Step 3__: Type in the name of the profile you wish to record as or talk to